The Krakken Vertical Online Market Analysis

 Today most CMS software has a plugin for SEO that will allow you to have paths.
 I recommend going out of your way to find and install these.

-If you are using WordPress, you may want to consider using our own SEO Silo Plugins, which include Simple Silo, Deep Silo and Video Silo Plugins for WordPress.
+If you are using WordPress, you may want to consider using our own SEO Silo Plugins, which include.
 These do not create virtual silos, but make it a “snap” to generate directory silos.